 A final issue that can occur in the quality adjustment of air transport price data is where no supplementary evidence is available with which to quantify an exact quality adjustment.
 In such circumstances, the Australian Bureau of Statistics (ABS) reported that they consider two alternative approaches.
 Firstly, they will make contact with the respondent to ask them for an estimate of 'pure' price change between the two periods (for example, if the old product was still produced, would there be a price change).
-This estimate of 'pure' price change (if applicable) is then applied to the price relative.
+This estimate of 'pure' price change is then applied to the price relative.
 If this estimated data is also unavailable, then the movement in price for the old product is estimated from the price movements of similar products or services and applied to the price relative.
+It is interesting to note that no member country of the Voorburg Group use hedonic regression to quality adjust in the air transport industry.